touir1/100DaysOfMLCode-Challenge/README.md

 **Today's Progress** :

 * Watched a [video](https://www.youtube.com/watch?v=hY9Bc3mtphs) by Siraj Raval on the application of the Generative Adversarial Networks ([GAN](https://hackernoon.com/generative-adversarial-networks-a-deep-learning-architecture-4253b6d12347) for short) to discover new drugs.
+* Studied some basics of machine learning like [Partial derivative](https://www.khanacademy.org/math/multivariable-calculus/multivariable-derivatives/partial-derivatives/v/partial-derivatives-introduction), [Gradient Descent](https://developers.google.com/machine-learning/crash-course/reducing-loss/gradient-descent) and [Stochastic Gradient Descent](https://developers.google.com/machine-learning/crash-course/reducing-loss/stochastic-gradient-descent).

 **Thoughts** : I think that i'm going to choose a project where i'm going to applyML in the medical field.
 I like that idea.
+I found myself lacking the basics of calculus so I started watching videos + some tutorials to fill the gap.

 **What I learned**:

-* Some new terms like GAN and Recurrent Neural Network (RNN)
+* Some new terms like GAN and Recurrent Neural Network (RNN).
+* How does the partial derivative work
+* How does the gradient descent work

 **Link of Work:**   To complete